How Do You Schedule a Large Landscape Survey?

 A minimum of ½ acre of irrigated landscape and/or 1,000 CCF of annual irrigation water usage on all multi-family complexes, commercial, industrial and institutional (schools, parks, etc.) sites in Santa Clara County may be eligible for a complimentary large landscape survey.

-Residential properties with ½ acre of irrigated landscape or less, should click here to learn about the Water Wise Survey Program.
-Resources to improve your landscape's water-use efficiency independently can be found here.
+Residential properties with ½ acre of irrigated landscape or less should look into the Water Wise Survey Program.
+All other properties can find resources to independently improve their landscape's water-use efficiency here.

 - System Check